shawna-f/TaskList/README.md

 * Download the TaskList repository containing the index.html and app.js files
 * Double-click the index.html file to open it
   * Alternatively, right-click and select Open, or Open With to choose your preferred web browser

- *Credits*
- Thanks to Brad Traversy from Udemy.com for teaching me how to make this!